Adimote/Southampton_Timetable_Conversion/Readme.md

 this icalendar format can then be used to import into many calendars such as Google Calendar.

-## Installation:
+## Installation

-1. [Download python 2.7](https://www.python.org/downloads/) if you haven`t already
+1. [Download python 2.7](https://www.python.org/downloads/) if you haven't already.

+2. Install `python-lxml` or run `pip install -r requirements.txt`.

-2. run the script and follow the steps `python timetable_converter.py`
+3. Run the script and follow the steps `python timetable_converter.py`.